 Mistake number one we made, was getting off the train and immediately looking for a taxi (car).
 It’s quite embarrassing, really!
 There are no cars!
-I repeat: No Cars!
+I repeat No Cars!
 One thing is for sure – getting around Venice can be a bit tricky.
 The best way to navigate the city is by foot or by water taxi.
 Be prepared for lots of walking, as many of the streets are quite narrow and winding.
-Good news is, you never have to worry about getting stuck in traffic.
+The good news is, you never have to worry about getting stuck in traffic.

-Bring your favorite pair of walking shoes, because that will be your main form of transportation in this lagoon style city.
+Bring your favorite pair of walking shoes, because that will be your main form of transportation in this lagoon-style city.

-Venice Train Station
+Venice Train Station in Italy

 Here is the most important thing you need to know.
 Make sure you buy a train ticket to the Venice Santa Lucia train station.
 This is the last stop and dead end.